hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/237_002_panditji_maharaj.md

 whatsoever, for would you praise your servant for simply doing his duty?

 . . .
-My unbounded gratitude to Pandit Sundarlalji, and to my Professor (With whom he read the Mahâ-Bhâshya on Pânini.) for this kind remembrance of me.
+My unbounded gratitude to Pandit Sundarlalji, and to my Professor (With whom he read the Mahā-Bhāshya on Pānini.) for this kind remembrance of me.

 Now I would tell you something else.
 The Hindu mind was ever deductive